The genuine vsserv.exe file is a software component of Bitdefender Total Security by Bitdefender.

 The process known as BitDefender Security Service or Bitdefender Security Service or The Shield Deluxe (version 2009 Security Service) or The Shield Deluxe Security Service or Defender Pro Security Service

 Description: Vsserv.exe is not essential for the Windows OS and causes relatively few problems.
-Vsserv.exe is located in a subfolder of "C:\Program Files" (mostly C:\Program Files\Softwin\BitDefender8\ or C:\Program Files\BullGuard\).
+Vsserv.exe is located in a subfolder of "C:\Program Files" or sometimes in a subfolder of C:\ (mostly C:\Program Files\Softwin\BitDefender8\ or C:\Program Files\BullGuard\).

 The program is not visible.
 It is not a Windows system file.
 The program listens for or sends data on open ports to a LAN or the Internet.
 It can change the behavior of other programs or manipulate other programs.
-Vsserv.exe is able to hide itself.
-Therefore the technical security rating is 74% dangerous, however you should also read the user reviews.
+Vsserv.exe is able to hide itself and monitor applications.
+Therefore the technical security rating is 57% dangerous, however you should also read the user reviews.

 Recommended: Identify vsserv.exe related errors